Board of Elections

 Updates to Precinct Map Book - Identifying Polling Place Locations

 Not all polling locations are open for every election.
-To identify a current and open polling location for the current election cycle, visit our Polling Place Locations page.
+To identify a current and open polling location for the current election cycle, visit our Election Day Voting page for a list of current polling locations.

 The precinct lines in the above-linked Precinct Map Book are correct and have not been changed since this was published in 2020.
 However, some polling place locations may not have been updated if the change was temporary or made more recently.
 The above link for precinct maps can be used to identify streets and residences within a precinct.
 When a permanent polling place change is made, voters are notified by mail via a Voter Registration Card.